taowang0/taowang0.github.io/_pages/about.md

     <p>Your City, State 12345</p>

 news: false # includes a list of news items
-Publications: true # includes a list of papers marked as "selected={true}"
+select_paper: true # includes a list of papers marked as "selected={true}"
-social: dalse # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 It's a test.